Domestic Demand in Finland

 Finland - Domestic Demand

-The Bank of Finland expects the economy to expand 1.7% in 2019.
-FocusEconomics panelists see the economy expanding 2.1% in 2019, which is unchanged from last month’s forecast.
-In 2020, the panel project that GDP will expand 1.8%.
+Our panelists see the economy growing 2.7% in 2022, which is unchanged from last month’s forecast.
+In 2023, the panel projects that GDP will expand 1.7%.

 Finland - Domestic Demand Data